Table of Contents

 Most patients can go back to light duty within 3-5 days.
 I have patients avoid aerobic type of activity for 3-4 weeks and then avoid exertion of heavy lifting for about 6-8 weeks.

-What results should I expect after breast lift surgery?
+What results should I expect after surgery?